Diksha-Raut/Travel_Website/README.md

 ## Features

 - Stunning visuals: Explore breathtaking images of destinations around the world.
-- Inspiring content: Read engaging articles and travel stories to fuel your wanderlust.
+- Inspiring content: Read engaging articles and travel stories to fuel your wanderlust.vchaltt
 - Easy navigation: User-friendly interface for seamless browsing.
 - Mobile responsive: Enjoy the same great experience on all devices, from desktops to smartphones.